DrTol/pressure_loss_calculator-Python/README.md

 We would like to acknowledge all of the open-source minds in general for their willing of share (as apps or comments/answers in forums), which has encouraged our department to publish our Matlab tools developed during the PhD study here in GitHub.

 ## How2Cite:
 1. Tol, Hİ. pressure_loss_calculator-Python.
-DOI: XXX.
+DOI: 10.5281/zenodo.3268807.
 GitHub Repository 2018; https://github.com/DrTol/pressure_loss_calculator-Python
 2. Tol, Hİ.
 District heating in areas with low energy houses - Detailed analysis of district heating systems based on low temperature operation and use of renewable energy.
 PhD Supervisors: Svendsen S. & Nielsen SB.
 Technical University of Denmark 2015; 204 p.
 ISBN: 9788778773685.

 ## References